EUDAMED: European Databse on Medical Devices

 "The aim of the European databank for medical devices is to strengthen market surveillance by providing competent authorities with fast access to information on manufacturers and authorized representatives, devices and certificates and to vigilance data, to share information on clinical investigation data, as well as to contribute to a uniform application of those Directives, in particular in relation to registration requirements."

-The decision mentioned previously also determines which data EUDAMED must contain:
+The EU comission decision mentioned above also determines which data EUDAMED must store.
+These include:

 • Name